jtextor/immunet/README.md

 The proposed model enables automated detection and phenotyping of immune cells in multiplex immunohistochemistry data.
 ImmuNet is designed to be applied in dense tissue environments such as solid tumors, where segmentation-based phenotyping can be inaccurate due to segmentation errors or overlapping cell boundaries.
 In the ImmuNet architecture, this problem is addressed by inferring cells' positions and phenotypes directly, without the segmentation map of the input image.

 This repository contains the source code of the model and scripts to run training and demo inference.
-Annotations used for model training are located in `data/annotations_train.json.gz`.
-A sample of the immunohistochemistry dataset used in the paper will be uploaded to zenodo and we will post the link here.
+A sample of the immunohistochemistry dataset used in the paper and the corresponding annotations are uploaded to [zenodo](https://zenodo.org/record/5638697) as well as the trained model.

 ## System requirements